 Jeroen Gunning is Professor of Middle Eastern Politics and Conflict Studies in the Department of Political Economy and at the Institute of Middle Eastern Studies at King's College London.
 He is Visiting Professor at the Department of Political Science, Aarhus University, and at the Middle East Centre at the London School of Economics.
 He obtained his PhD from the Centre for Middle Eastern and Islamic Studies, Durham University, and was a British Academy Post-Doctoral Fellow at St Antony’s College, Oxford University.
 Before coming to King’s College London, he was Founding Director of the Durham Global Security Institute at Durham University.
 He is one of the founders of the field of critical terrorism studies and has taught and advised both policy-makers and civil society organisations.

-- Protest and mobilisation in the Middle East (esp. using social movement theory)
+- Political mobilisation and contestation in the Middle East (esp. using social movement theory)

-- Causes, patterns and effects of political violence (state or non-state)
+- Causes, patterns and effects of political violence (state and non-state)